carljnicholls/PCAutomation/README.md

 # Win 10 Automation

-This Console Application takes string params to automate tasks.
+This Application takes string params to automate tasks.
+It can also be run in 'server' mode listening for commands from [Pushbullet](https://www.pushbullet.com/).
 The first command should be the task with any addition values following.
+Implemented tasks are:
+- play/pause media
+- lock desktop (win/ubuntu)
+- volume control

 ## Run